Hitchcock Hall Constitution: for an Autonomous House Government

 To override, nullify, or amend any current or past action of the House.

-To grant associate membership by a majority vote of those residents present.
-"Associate membership" grants a non-house member the right to participate in all House activities, except the ability to vote and the ability to hold a House Council position.
+To grant “associate membership” to non-House members in accordance with Housing policies.
+This status grants those to whom it is conferred the right to participate in all House activities, except the ability to vote and the ability to hold a House Council position.